 Based on the number of environmental requirements that your accommodation has, green leaves appear to be 0 (if it has 5 of the 10 core requirements, is the minimum to be part of Ecobnb) to 5 green leaves (if it has all 10 main requirements ).

 l.
 What about ecolabels?

-If your business has one or more environmental labels, these are showed to travellers on your page, below the sustainability characteristics of the accommodations, in the “Ecolabel, Certification and Membership.”
+If your business has one or more environmental labels, these are showed to travelers on your page, below the sustainability characteristics of the accommodations, in the “Ecolabel, Certification and Membership.”

 m.
 What about reviews?